 - A concierge dental assistant there to help from check-in all the way to check-out and beyond.

 Your child’s experience is designed to be as positive as possible.
 On the morning of surgery, your child will drink a little medicine, which will cause them to relax, and potentially may make them more tired.
 An important feature of this medication is that there is a slight amnesic effect, which will make your child more forgetful temporarily.
 The last thing your child will remember is breathing some nitrous oxide through a mask, and then drifting off to sleep.
 The next thing they will remember is waking up as if they’ve been asleep, in our recovery area with their parents.
 Post-op instructions are given to the parents, but the experience for children is similar to just falling asleep.

-Southern Smiles Pediatric Dentistry offers 24h call services for our young patients who undergo dental treatment under general anesthesia, so answers to your questions are just a phone call away.
+High House Pediatric Dentistry offers 24h call services for our young patients who undergo dental treatment under general anesthesia, so answers to your questions are just a phone call away.